-Patience is sometimes all that stands between an accomplishment and failure.
-If Thomas Edison wasn't patient enough he wouldn't have invented a light bulb which was a huge achievement of the time.
-The life today goes faster and faster as people seek to accomplish their goals within very tight deadlines.
-People don't used to wait for the result to come through hard work, they rather opt for quick success when possible.
+Patience is sometimes all that stands between accomplishment and failure.
+If Thomas Edison wasn't patient enough he wouldn't have invented the light bulb which was a huge achievement of the time.
+Life today goes faster and faster as people seek to accomplish their goals within very tight deadlines.
+People are not used to waiting for the result to come through hard work, they rather opt for quick success when possible.
 Patience is a trait that most people don't see value in as they lose it when they can't wait until the green light gives them the right to cross the street.
-Jobs market is very demanding today and many people lose patience as they can not find a job they wanted within the timeframe they expected.
+The jobs market is very demanding today and many people lose patience as they can not find a job they wanted within the timeframe they expected.
 We have several helpful tips on how to handle this.

 It all starts with realistic expectations.
 There are some people who expect hiring managers to get back to them in a few hours after they sent the application.
 But that is simply not possible for most companies.
 Obviously, you are not the only one trying to get your foot through the company doors.
 The whole hiring process s very time consuming as HR managers often have to review all resumes, conduct some phone screens, gather feedback, etc. Landing a job then doesn't happen when you want it.
 And yes, it may seem to go very slow but there is nothing you can do with it.
 Understanding the process from another perspective contributes to setting right expectations which can help you stay calm.